ContextLab/davos/README.md

 # Introduction and usage

-`Davos` provides Python with a single command, `smuggle`, which is like a quick (and often dirty) wrapper for `import`.
+The `davos` library provides Python with a single keyword-like object, `smuggle`, which is like a quick (and often dirty) wrapper for `import`.
 Whereas you cannot `import` a library that hasn't been installed yet, you can easily `smuggle` a not-yet-installed library:

 ```python
 import davos